CogComp/zoe/README.md

 #### Prerequisites

+* Minimum 8G available disk space and 16G memory.
+(Lower specs will not work)
 * Python 3.X (Mostly tested on 3.5)
 * A POSIX OS (Windows not tested)
 * `virtualenv` if you are installing with script (check if `virtualenv` command works)